Star Trek uniforms: Star Trek: Discovery

 In 2017's Star Trek: Discovery, set ten years prior to Star Trek: The Original Series, the uniform underwent another redesign.
 Like its Enterprise predecessor, a blue uniform was worn, with a shirt-trouser combination with a single collar on the left side.
 A large zipper fastens the front of the shirt, and pants pockets have zippers as well.
 Repeating patterns of tiny delta insignias ran down the sides of the uniforms, its colors denoting the wearer's division.
 The classic yellow, blue, red combination was eschewed in favor of gold, silver and copper for command, sciences and operations respectively.
 Ranks were embedded onto the Starfleet Delta, along with gold shoulder stripes for captains and shoulder stripes plus gold shoulder markings for admirals, and following the same standard as Star Trek: The Next Generation style rank insignias.

+In later seasons, the uniforms are replaced with red, blue, and yellow uniforms consistent with the Next Generation era, although one officer, lieutenant Rhys, is costumed in yellow despite being the ship's tactical officer.

 "Reboot" films

-J. J. Abrams' Star Trek series takes place in a parallel universe starting in 2233 (James T. Kirk's birth year), known as the "Kelvin timeline" for the fact it was created when the late twenty-fourth century Romulan Nero destroyed the USS Kelvin, on which Kirk's parents served.
+J. J. Abrams' Star Trek series takes place in a parallel universe starting in 2233 (James T. Kirk's birth year), known as the "Kelvin timeline" for the fact it was created when the late 24th-century Romulan Nero destroyed the USS Kelvin, on which Kirk's parents served.
 Kirk's father is killed, and Jim Kirk is born in space three months prematurely after his mother is evacuated from the Kelvin.

 The uniform design for the reboot basically recreates the original series uniforms, but with some cosmetic changes.